 Most cases of whooping cough in babies are passed on by family members, who can be infectious without realising.
 People who are around pregnant mums and babies should have a whooping cough vaccination.
 The protection from vaccination wanes over time, so check with your healthcare provider whether you need a booster injection.

-For more information on pertussis, visit our website:
+For more information on whooping cough visit the Ministry of Health website.

 Rhinitis is inflammation and swelling of the mucous membrane of the nose, which causes a runny nose and stuffiness.